research

 My research spans ethics, epistemology, and philosophy of religion.

 The unifying theme of my work is that the ideals that guide our lives are importantly interrelated.
 I take an ideal that guides our lives to include any person to whom, or thing to which, we look for guidance on how to live.
-Classic examples are morality, rationality, love, truth, etiquette, and God.
+Classic examples include morality, reason, love, truth, etiquette, and God.
 My work explores the relationships between and among the ideals that guide our lives.

 • The Myth of the Good Epistemic Bubble (in Episteme)